gannicottb/hello-bazel/README.md

 [example sbt-to-bazel repo](https://github.com/stripe-archive/sbt-bazel)

 # TODO
+* Build Docker image via Bazel rules
+* Understand transitivity as it pertains to our deps
+  * The default transitivity setting in dependencies.yaml led to (imo) excessive tracking down of transitive deps
+  * For example, if you needs cats-effect, you end up needing cats-core, cats-kernel, cats-kernel-effect, cats-effect-std, etc,
+  * all explicitly declared in dependencies and asked for in the app that wanted cats-effect.
+This might have correctness
+  * benefits but it's a hard sell.
+Basically, bazel-deps would find the extra things we need, but then it's impossible to
+  * make them available on the classpath without promoting them to an explicit include in two files (dependencies.yaml and BUILD)
 * Share scala version between bazel-deps and WORKSPACE
 * Scala 3
 * Find equivalent of addCompilerPlugin